jaminzoda/terra-antiqua-documentation/docs/index.markdown

 ## Welcome to Terra Antiqua documentation page!

+A user's manual is available where we detail each of Terra Antiqua’s tools, its use, and technical characteristics.
+There, step by step indications serve as guidance for the practical use of each tool.

+# This site is under construction.
+For now, please refer to the pdf manual: https://docs.google.com/document/d/1YauPn7iQ0677rOtbOIaBTwIBDpbLUAMyk4xwNpCGcGU/edit?usp=sharing

+---

+## Download & Installation
+Terra Antiqua is available in the QGIS oficial respository.
+To install the plugin, follow these steps: Open QGIS main window -> Plugins -> Manage and install plugins... -> All -> Search for "Terra Antiqua" -> Install plugin.

+Alternatively, a zip version of the plugin can be downloaded here: https://github.com/jaminzoda/terra-antiqua-documentation/blob/2b497d3ed4010c5b388657191bfba1f79e081185/terra_antiqua_v1.0.1.zip
+To install the plugin from the zip file, follow these steps: Open QGIS main window -> Plugins -> Manage and install plugins … -> Install from zip - > Browse -> select the zip file -> Install plugin.

+ Link to QGIS download page: https://qgis.org/en/site/forusers/download.html

+ ## Sample data
+you can download the sample data bundle for Terra Antiqua here: https://drive.google.com/drive/folders/141FTATSGFGStOdPeE8i4PNTuEf7ZV49X?usp=sharing.
+This set of files enables to get familiar with Terra Antiqua and the use of its various tools.
+It is intended to provide an example of reconstruction and of the format of the input files.
+The full list with descriptions is available in the User's Manual.
+ ### Please download the whole folder "TA_sample_data_bundle" as it is.

+ ## Contact e-mail: terraantiqua.qgis@gmail.com

+---
+---
+---
+# Site under construction, please refer to the pdf manual (link above)

 <p style= "text-align: justify"> This is the web version of the Terra Antiqua manual.
 It will guide you through the successive steps leading to the making of a global paleogeographic reconstruction.
 The various tools of Terra Antiqua may also be used for more specific tasks (see <a href="Intro.html">Introduction</a>).
 <br>The manual is organised according to an intuitive workflow we designed to make a global reconstruction.
 Throughout the process, you are provided with guiding tips for each algorithm and tool.
 </p>